 Our TREM Support group services are being held via ZOOM at this time, or within our emergency shelter.
 Please contact firstname.lastname@example.org for registration information.

-Through advocacy counseling, support groups, shelter and community training initiatives, The SAFE Project provides support, education and healing to hundreds of people each year in Coos County, Oregon.
+Through advocacy, outreach, support groups, emergency shelter and community training initiatives, The SAFE Project provides support, education and healing to hundreds of survivors each year in Coos County, Oregon.

 Notice of Nondiscrimination Rights and Protections to Beneficiaries